 John Johnson, son of Dutch immigrant Dirk Jansen, built the house as a wedding present for his son John, Jr., and his bride Rachel Livezey.
 John Johnson, Jr., was a tanner and farmer and operated the tannery business from his home.
 As Quakers, the Johnsons believed in non-violence.
 Consequently, while the Battle of Germantown raged outside their front door in October 1777 during the Revolutionary War, the family took refuge in their cellar.
 When soldiers entered their home to pilfer food from their kitchen, the Johnson’s religious beliefs kept them from defending their property.
 Scars from the Battle of Germantown are still visible inside the house.

 The Johnson family owned a substantial amount of land in Germantown and was one of the town’s wealthiest families.
 They were active supporters of the Concord School; Germantown’s first English-speaking educational institution.
 John Johnson’s son, Samuel, was a member of the first school board and the first town council in Germantown.
-The Concord School, also a historic site, is located across the street from the Johnson House and open to the public for tours.
+The Concord School, also a historic site, is located across the street from the Johnson House and open to the public for tours by appointment only.

-When Samuel married in 1805, he moved into the Johnson House with his bride Jennet Rowland Johnson.
-As did many Quakers, Samuel and Jennet promoted their anti-slavery beliefs by offering their home as a station on the Underground Railroad.
+When Samuel married in 1805, he moved into the Johnson House with his bride Jennett Rowland Johnson.
+As did many Quakers, Samuel and Jennett promoted their anti-slavery beliefs by offering their home as a station on the Underground Railroad.
 They provided sanctuary, food, clothing, and transportation to untold numbers of African freedom seekers.
-Tradition holds that prominent abolitionists William Still and Harriet Tubman visited the Johnson House.
+Through research, we know that William Still, prominent abolitionist, Father of the Underground Railroad and secretary of the Philadelphia Anti=slavery Society, participated in “meetings” at Johnson House.
+Tradition holds that prominent abolitionist Harriet Tubman visited the Johnson House.